Beyond prompt brittleness: Evaluating the reliability and consistency of political worldviews in LLMs: Introduction

-In this paper, we focus on a specific type of bias, namely the \textit{political stances} of LLMs \footnote{Cf.\ \url{https://www.washingtonpost.com/technology/2023/08/16/chatgpt-ai-political-bias-research/}}.
-Recent studies have suggested that LLMs agree more with left-wing statements \citep{feng2023pretraining,motoki2023more}, and ascribe a leftist \enquote{worldview} to them, using a term from \citet{bender2021dangers}.
-However, from our point of view, current results are not sufficient to attribute worldviews to models.
-First, a fundamental prerequisite for such a claim should be \textit{reliable} behavior \footnote{We adopt the term \enquote{reliability}, as \textit{consistency} over testing replications, from psychometry \citep{aera1999standards}.} and \textit{consistency} in the political leaning.
-As for reliability, models should give consistent answers irrespective of the formulation of the prompts.
-If this is not the case, models merely react to linguistic peculiarities (e.g., lexical choice -- see Section 2 for details).
-As for consistency, political worldviews should engender a consistent stance towards broad policy domains, with limited variance among statements within these domains, as well as a consistent commitment to a right or left leaning across domains.
-Existing studies investigate neither of these in detail.
+These characterizations suggest that \textit{political bias} and \textit{political worldview} can be distinguished with the help of two criteria.
+If an LLM fits the first, it shows political bias.
+If it shows both, it shows a political worldview.
+The first criterion is whether the models show high \textit{reliability} in assessing political statements\footnote{We adopt the term \enquote{reliability}, as \textit{consistency} over testing replications, from psychometry \citep{aera1999standards}.} -- that is, whether they give consistent answers irrespective of the formulation of the prompts.
+If this is not the case, models merely react to linguistic peculiarities, namely lexical choice, token or (textual) position biases (see Section 2 for details).
+The second criterion is whether models show \textit{consistency} in their political worldview: Whether they exhibit a consistent stance towards broad policy issues, with limited variance among statements within these issues or a consistent commitment to a right or left leaning across issues.

-To improve our understanding of \enquote{worldviews} in current LLMs, we make three contributions:
+To improve our understanding of political bias in current LLMs, we make three contributions: